 But merely selling your stock and realizing a capital loss is not the only choice you have to take!

-Following are my top 3 actions to take in managing positions that are moving against me.
-A good advisor will be able to provide you with information about these strategies, and implement them should you desire.
+Following are my top 3 actions to take in managing positions.
+Those are moving against me.
+A good advisor will be able to provide you with information about these strategies.
+And implement them should you desire.
 If they can’t, then I’d be looking for a new advisor!

 Insure your stock against a falling price